Moment (physics)

 A moment is a mathematical expression involving the product of a distance and a physical quantity such as a force or electric charge.
-Moments are usually defined with respect to a fixed reference point and refer to physical quantities located some distance from the reference point.
-For example, the moment of force, often called torque, is the product of a force on an object and the distance from the reference point to the object.
-In principle, any physical quantity can be multiplied by a distance to produce a moment.
-Commonly used quantities include forces, masses, and electric charge distributions; a list of examples is provided later.
+Moments are usually defined with respect to a fixed reference point and involve physical quantities located some distance from the reference point.
+For example, the moment of force, often called "torque", is the product of a force on an object and the distance from the reference point to the object.
+Commonly used moments involve forces, masses, and electric charge distributions, among other quantities.